MichelML/jlog/README.md

 <a href="https://github.com/MichelML/jlog2"><img src="https://travis-ci.org/MichelML/jlog2.svg?branch=master"  alt='Build Status'></img></a>
 </div>

-<p>Save Jira-issue related worklogs from the your terminal as you do the actual work.
+<p>Save Jira worklogs from the your terminal as you do the actual work.
 Stop switching context for it.
 Stop relying on your memory to recall what you did.</p>
 <p>The goal is to save your worklog __as you do the actual work__.
 That being said, with jlog, you can thus only save worklogs for the current work day. </p>

 ## Installation